a-lud/gene_capture/README.md

 ![Credit: 10.1093/bioinformatics/btv112](data/normalisation.png)

 SNPs and indels were also merged into a single record using the parameter `+any` during the normalisation process.
-This is done to collapse overallping SNPs and indels to prevent coordinates shifting when calling the consensus sequence.
+This is done to collapse overlapping SNPs and indels to prevent coordinates shifting when calling the consensus sequence.

 #### Consensus calling